-Just recently I got a few emails asking me where do I stand on religion, or if I’m an atheist.
+Just recently I got a few emails asking me where do I stand on religion or if I’m an atheist.

 Well here it is: Those of you who know me personally know I do not believe in Religion.
-I am what now days is call an Omnist, or spiritual.
+I am what now days is call an Omnist or spiritual.

 For those who don’t know what the term Omnist means here is quick definition “one who believes there is some truth in all teachings”.
-I don’t usually call myself an Omnist out loud as most people would misunderstand my meaning.
+I don’t usually call myself an Omnist out loud as most people would misunderstand the meaning.
 I don’t believe in any religion but I do believe in a greater power.
-Personally I see all religions as small pieces of a big tapestry; a tapestry which I believe is also made of atheists and all races without prejudice.
-I feel God is everywhere; to me God is a force.
-I believe it chooses to expresses itself differently in everyone in order for us to learn.
+Personally I see all religions as small pieces of a big tapestry; a tapestry which in my opinion also includes atheists and all races without prejudice.
+I feel God or the God force is everywhere.
+I believe this force chooses to expresses itself differently in everyone in order for us to learn.
 I also believe each one of us is on a specific place on our spiritual growth.

-I have spent many years of my life studying, exploring, and getting involved with different faiths.
-The combination of my research along with personal life experiences and that of others ( I like to analyze, dissect and pay attention to what happens around me.) have led me to the same conclusion.
+I have spent many years of my life studying, exploring and getting involved with different faiths.
+The combination of my research along with personal life experiences and that of others ( I like to analyze, dissect and pay attention to what happens around me) have led me to the same conclusion….

-The teachings of pretty much all religions are beautiful and productive to the human soul and its development; however there are many who have twisted and changed those teachings in order to fit a personal agenda.
+Many of the teachings of pretty much all religions are beautiful and productive to the human soul and its development; however there are many who have twisted and changed those teachings in order to fit a personal agenda.

-The moment a Religion has to teach you to hate another human being or to see them as less or feel pity for those souls who do not practice the same way as you do, then that religion is no longer beneficial.
+The moment a Religion has to teach you to hate another human being or to see them as less or feel pity for those souls who do not practice the same way as you do then that religion is no longer beneficial.

-Many people like to state their religion does not teaching them to hate, however they do not seem to understand that looking down at your neighbor because he or she does not practice or share your beliefs, dresses differently than you, etc, does not make you a good human being.
+Many people like to state their religion does not teach them to hate, however they do not seem to understand that looking down at your neighbor because he or she does not practice or share your beliefs, dresses differently than you, etc, does not make you a good human being.
 If someone is going to use a particular creed to make themselves feel better than the other person then that person in my personal opinion is following religious doctrine without understanding the actual meaning his/her religion is trying to convey.

 I can’t understand it when people fight over religion.
-Those people don’t seem to recognize they are not fighting over God/Love, but over a set doctrine.
-That bothers me because I feel they don’t seem to recognize that God is love and God/the universal force is not about war and hate or thinking of yourself as higher than some other soul because you follow a specific religion on set days of the week.
+People don’t seem to recognize they are not fighting over God/Love, but over a set doctrine.
+That bothers me because I feel they don’t seem to recognize God is love and real justice…God/the universal force is not about war and hate or thinking of yourself as higher than some other soul because you follow a specific religion on set days of the week.

 I also don’t believe on those who twist the meaning of these words and think love means subjugating one self to abuse.
 Many people seem to miss the teachings of so many wonderful prophets, spiritual teachers from so many different backgrounds.

 When someone attacks me or offends me, I don’t pretend it doesn’t hurt or that am not upset/angry.
 As I already mentioned, I don’t believe such attitude is healthy; denial never allows for healing.
-I don’t care what others think of me when am upset, because I know at the end of the day I felt the emotion and learned what I can from it.
-I know at the end of the day I can look at people straight in their eyes including those who have hurt me, and know that although I could have retaliated in the exact same way, or worst I did not.
+I don’t care what others think of me when am upset because I know at the end of the day I felt the emotion and learned what I can from it.
+I know at the end of the day I can look at people straight in their eyes including those who have hurt me, and know that although I could have retaliated in the exact same way or worst I did not.
 The same attitude goes to those whom I have hurt, why?
 Because I know who I am and I tend to apologize when I know I have hurt someone, other times I am not even given the chance to do so but I don’t feel guilt because I know by now their retaliation has far outdone my error.
 I am no saint, nor do I care to be…I am human and I am working on myself.

-We are human, its time to start accepting our humanity and by doing so embracing our divinity; none of us are perfect!!!
+We are human; its time to start accepting our humanity and by doing so embracing our divinity; none of us are perfect!!!

 So there, those are my beliefs and they work for me.
 If your beliefs, your religion makes you a better person, capable of being open minded, where your values are in coherency with your actions then all the more power to you.
-If on the other hand your religion excuses your hating or hurting others, if it excuses your taking your neighbor’s sustenance because you felt hurt then I believe you are following doctrine, not the actual teachings of whatever religion you claim to follow.
+If on the other hand your religion excuses your hating or hurting others, if it excuses the taking your neighbor’s sustenance because you felt hurt then I believe you are following doctrine, not the actual teachings of whatever religion you claim to follow.

 Finally let me just say that I often come across a quote which I tend to discuss with my daughters as I personally believe it states well how things should be: “Love should be our Religion, Humanity should be our race”.

-It is indeed a beautiful quote, we are not there yet, but if we all saw through those eyes, imagine where we would be.
+It is indeed a beautiful quote, we are not there yet but if we all saw through those eyes, imagine where we would be.